Scientific Name

 Description

-Crassulas are easy to grow but susceptible to mealy bugs and fungal diseases.
-As with all succulents, overwatering is sure to be fatal.
-So err on the side of too dry rather than too wet.
-Never let your Crassula sit in water.
-If you water from beneath by letting the plant sit in a saucer of water, ensure to pour off any excess water after a few minutes.
+Crassulas are easy to grow but susceptible to mealybugs and fungal diseases.
+As with all succulents, overwatering is sure to be fatal, so err on the side of being too dry rather than too wet.
+Never let your plant sit in water.
+If you water from beneath by allowing the plant to sit in a saucer, ensure you pour off any excess water after a few minutes.

 Links